Skip to content

 Can I convert to permanent coverage?

-Many level term contracts include a conversion feature allowing you to switch to a permanent policy (with the same insurer) within a defined window without a new medical exam.
+Many level-term contracts include a conversion feature allowing you to switch to permanent coverage within a defined window without new medical underwriting.
+Learning how whole life insurance works can help determine if conversion aligns with long-term goals.

 Are medical exams required?